SAP/open-ux-tools/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Supplied as many details as possible on this change
 - [ ] The code is easy to read and maintainable by others
 - [ ] Corresponding changes to the documentation has been done
-- [ ] Already existing and new unit tests passes locally
+- [ ] Already existing and new unit tests pass locally